-It’s so simple to make Homemade Buttermilk, I have my son make it for me.
+It’s so simple to make homemade buttermilk that anyone can do it.
 Consider it a science experiment of sorts.
 Adding acid – either lemon juice or vinegar – to milk makes it curdle.

 The name buttermilk is deceiving.
-Buttermilk contains no butter and is actually low in fat as it is made with a low fat or nonfat milk.
-I keep whole milk in my house and that is what I use which I feel results in a richer taste.
+Buttermilk contains no butter and is actually low in fat as it’s usually made with low fat or nonfat milk.
+I usually use whole milk which results in a richer taste.

 Old fashioned buttermilk is the liquid leftover after butter is churned.
 I frequent a nearby farmer’s market where raw milk and real buttermilk are sold.
 If you get a chance to see real buttermilk in real glass bottles, you might notice some separation and a difference in consistency.
 When I used it to make my salad dressing, it was thinner, but had a fresh taste.

 Cultured buttermilk is what is commonly found in the market.
 Check the label.
 It will probably list low fat or nonfat milk, salt, and sodium citrate or cultured low fat/nonfat milk, low fat/nonfat milk, and salt.
 I don’t want to think about the ones that have added thickener.
 Please, don’t buy those.